Fort Western

 Fort Western is a former British colonial outpost at the head of navigation on the Kennebec River at modern Augusta, Maine, United States.
 It was built in 1754 during the French and Indian War, and is now a National Historic Landmark and local historic site owned by the city.
-Its main building, the only original element of the fort to survive, was restored in 1920 and now depicts its original use as a trading post.
+It is the oldest surviving wooden fort in America, which still stands today.
+Its main building, the only original element of the fort to survive, was restored in 1920 by William H Gannett and Guy P Gannett and now depicts its original use as a trading post.
+The Gannett's then gifted the building back to the City of Augusta, and it opened as a museum on July 4th, 1922.

 French and Indian War

-Fort Western was built by a Boston land company (the Kennebec Proprietors) in 1754 as a fortified trading post, and to promote settlement in the area.
+Fort Western was built by a Boston land company (the Kennebec Proprietors) in 1754 as a fortified trading post, and to promote settlement in the area and help Britain gain power in North America.
 The fort was a log palisade with blockhouses which protected a store and warehouse.
 It was never directly attacked.
 From a high elevation a large rectangular enclosure commanded the river for more than a mile.
 Blockhouses 24 feet square and watch-boxes 12 feet square guarded opposite corners, and within stood a two-story main house 100 × 32 ft.
 After the war ended, James Howard, its last commander, purchased the fort and operated the trading post.

 American Revolution

 After 1769, Fort Western fell into decay.
 In 1775, Benedict Arnold's expedition to Quebec stopped at Fort Western long enough to repair bateaux.
 Arnold, Daniel Morgan, Roger Enos, and Aaron Burr stayed as guests in the garrison while their force camped outside.
+Fort Western played a crucial role for Arnold's troops, allowing them to gather supplies, rest, and repair their bateaux, the flat bottom boats used on the Kennebec River.
+The supplies they gathered did not last long, and after two weeks, they were on half rations.
 Fort Western was the starting point for the march through the wilderness to Quebec.